 Philadelphia Insurance

-With a minimum General Liability limit that is higher than others—$1 Million per occurrence / $3 Million General Aggregate—and an Event Cancellation coverage that is also higher than most other carriers ($175,000), this is a very competitive option, notes Liang-Allen.
-Types of coverage include Liquor Liability, Sexual Abuse and Molestation coverage (say if a vendor was harassed by one of your wedding guests) and Umbrella Excess Liability coverage if needed.
-“While they are great for those with larger events, they are not ideal for those with smaller weddings,” says Liang-Allen.
+Philadelphia Insurance’s special event platform still carries a minimum General Liability limit of $1 million per occurrence and $3 million aggregate, with Event Cancellation available as an add-on and most premiums starting at $175.
+Types of coverage include Liquor Liability, Sexual Abuse and Molestation coverage (relevant if a vendor harasses or is harassed by a wedding guest), and Umbrella Excess Liability if needed.
+PHLY also offers an online application with an instant quote and proof of coverage in minutes, which makes it one of the faster options to set up.
+“While they are great for those with larger events, they are not ideal for those with smaller weddings,” notes Liang-Allen.

 Still wondering if you need wedding insurance?
 Let us know which plans you’ve checked out in the comments below!